DRMacIver/shrinkray-old/DESIGN.md

 * Cut every `i < j` such that `t[i:j]` is a repetition of the same character.

 Each of these comes with a reasonably natural notion of cut expansion that allows us to grow interesting cuts to a larger size.
+For example, ngram based cuts can be enlarged by skipping over multiple instances of the ngram, and bracket based cuts can be enlarged by moving to an enclosing bracket.

 These are not a particularly well thought out set of cuts, but they're all relatively cheap and cover some cases that none of the others do.